UCL/research-computing-with-cpp/session09/02UsingAGPUAsAnAccelerator.md

 ### GPUs as multicore vector processors

-* GPUs are  multicore vector processors similar to CPUs but with much faster memory access
+* GPUs are  multicore vector processors.
+* They have much faster memory access to their own memory
+* And very slow transfer (more like 'download') to the main processor (~5GB/s)
+* They have *much* slower single-core performance (but you would never do this)

 +-----------------+---------+---------+
 |                 |   CPU   |   GPU   |